 With regard to a consolidation, after the deal, both businesses cease to exist and a new firm is formed.
 The terms for tax are the same as those of a purchaser company.

-Difference between acquisition and mergers
+Difference between merger and acquisition

 In a merger, a new single firm is formed by two companies of similar size.
 Whereas an acquisitions in business occurs when a larger company acquires a smaller business and captures it.